Robert-van-Engelen/Forth500/manual.md

     > LOADM "F:FORTH500.BIN"
     > CALL &Bx000

-where Forth500 starts at `&Bx000` (`&B0000` on an expanded machine and `&B9000`
+where Forth500 starts at `&Bx000` (`&B0000` on an expanded machine with 128KB
-on an unexpanded machine).
-Note that a hard reset requires allocating memory for Forth500 before you can load it back into memory, see the installation instructions.
+memory or more and `&B9000` on an unexpanded 32KB machine).
+Note that a hard reset requires allocating memory again for Forth500 before you can load it back into memory, see the Forth500 installation instructions.

 ## Quick Forth tutorial